RomainFerig0/Datacamp2024/README.md

 ## Project description

-This dashboard hosts a complete collection of both linear, detailed insight and interactive visualizations on the subject of news coverage between 2005 and 2020.
+This web application hosts three tools for querying and visualizing data from a currency-based API, as well as operating currency conversion on a collection of almost 30 different currencies.

 ## Application URL